 Protecting Traditional Medicine in Hidalgo: Hector Chavez

-Hector Chavez Ruiz, Va por México candidate for Federal District Parliament III Actopan, considered it essential to provide support and protection for traditional medicine at Hidalgo, which represents an alternative in the more remote areas of the state.
+Pachuca, Hugo, May 8, 2021. – Hector Chavez Ruiz, Virginia’s candidate for the Federal Reserve’s Third District Actoban, considers it essential to provide support and protection for traditional medicine in Hidalgo, which represents an alternative in areas far from personal.

 The applicant undertakes to administer the training and certification of those who have these practices, such as midwives.